-The team, now designated SG-1 (there will be nine exploration teams in all) are planning their next foray through the gate as they try map out the variety of sites available to them and locate their missing friends.
+The team, now designated SG-1 (initially there will be nine exploration teams in all, more will be added later) are planning their next foray through the gate as they try to map out the variety of sites available to them and locate their missing friends.
 O'Neill asks that Teal'c be allowed to join his team but Gen. Hammond thinks that will be unlikely given that he is the host for a Goa'uld.
-Unbeknown to anyone however is that O'Neill's close friend, Maj.
+Unknown to anyone, however, is that O'Neill's close friend, Maj.
 Charles Kawalsky, leader of SG-2, has been infected by a Goa'uld, an immature version that has not yet taken complete control of the host.
 Kawalsky is having regular blackouts during which the Goa'uld is trying to return to the gate.
 An MRI reveals what is wrong but it's unlikely the creature that has fused itself to Kawalsky's spine can be surgically removed.
 Meanwhile, Col. Kennedy arrives to question Teal'c who has pledged his loyalty to his new world.
 Written by

 Did You Know?